d12frosted/elpa-mirror/gnu/denote-readme.txt

   `denote' command (advanced users can call it from Lisp).
 For ad-hoc interactive actions that do not change the default behaviour of the `denote' command, users can invoke these convenience commands:
-  `denote-type', `denote-subdirectory', `denote-date'.
+  `denote-type', `denote-subdirectory', `denote-date',
+  `denote-signature'.
 They are described in the subsequent section ([Convenience commands for note creation]).

 [Standard note creation] See section 3.1